NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 a little more than that.

 > **Quick recap** <br>
-> In this section we've learned: <br>
+> In this section we've learned:
+>
-> * That a Jupyter notebook consists of a series of cells, and that they can
+> - That a Jupyter notebook consists of a series of cells, and that they can
->   be either markdown or code cells. <br>
+>   be either markdown or code cells.
-> * That we execute the code in a code cell with the kernel that we chose
+> - That we execute the code in a code cell with the kernel that we chose
->   when opening the notebook. <br>
+>   when opening the notebook.
-> * We can run shell commands by prepending them with `!`. <br>
+> - We can run shell commands by prepending them with `!`.
-> * A Jupyter notebook is simply a text file in JSON format.
+> - A Jupyter notebook is simply a text file in JSON format.